A1ex337/allgenres/README.md

 ## Usage

 Open `public/index.html` in a web browser.
 Select a genre node to load its playlist.
-The Spotify player appears below the tree.
+The Spotify player now sits in a slim bar at the bottom of the page so the genre map can fill the screen.

 ### Local server